getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

 [Crashpad](https://chromium.googlesource.com/crashpad/crashpad/+/master/README.md)
 is an open-source multiplatform crash reporting system written in C++ by Google.
-It supports macOS, Windows and Linux (limited), and features an uploader to submit minidumps to a configured URL right when the process crashes.
+It supports macOS, Windows, and Linux (limited), and features an uploader to submit minidumps to a configured URL right when the process crashes.

 To use the Crashpad integration with the Native SDK, build and link the `sentry_crashpad` dynamic library.
 Additonally, build the standalone `crashpad_handler` application.
-Then, configure a path at which breakpad can store its database.
+Then, configure a path at which Crashpad can store its database.
 This location temporarily hosts Minidumps before they are uploaded to Sentry.